… on the sun rising again

 Tomorrow, the sun will rise again, as it did on September 12, 2001.

 What if even a subset of us embraced the idea of doing better by each other, as a way to honor those we lost back then.
-What if we could find a way to remember, and channel that feeling that, for better or worse, we are all actually in this together.
+What if we could intentionally exist, each hour of each day, as if we are actually all in this together (because, you know, we are).

 And then we woke up tomorrow…